top of page

 Explore Emotional Impact

 Working with justice-impacted individuals can be triggering.
-You may hear detailed accounts of harm.
-You may hold information that most people outside this field will never hear.
+You may hear detailed accounts of harm and hold information that most people outside this field will never hear.

 That is not something to hide.
 It is something to explore.